Council Tax Information

 Changes in Circumstances

 If you are receiving Council Tax Reduction you must tell us about any change in your household circumstances or income.
 Examples of some of the most common changes are an increase or decrease in your income, changes to the amount of money you have coming in, someone moving in or out of the house or changing your job.
 You must tell us about any change at all and we will tell you if it affects your reduction entitlement.
-Changes in your circumstances do not always mean you are due less reduction - you can also be due more help.
+Changes in your cirumstances do not always mean you are due less reduction - you can also be due more help.
+Find out more on the changes in your circumstances webpage.

 Fraud & Data Protection

 The Council is under a duty to protect the public funds that it administers by preventing and detecting fraud.
-If you have any information about any frauds perpetrated against the Council you can report this online or call: 0300 123 4510.
-Further information detailing how East Dunbartonshire holds and uses your information or request a paper copy of the information from
+If you have any information about any frauds perpetrated against the Council you can report fraud online or call: 0300 123 4510 or request a paper copy of the information from:

 Council Headquarters